 Borrowings under our senior credit facilities bear interest at varying rates equal to the Eurodollar rate plus .75% to 1.75%, or the prime rate plus up to .75%, at our election.
 The weighted average Eurodollar rate on our outstanding debt was 5.37% at December 31, 2006.
 At December 31, 2006, \$22.0 million of the \$63.0 million outstanding on the revolving facility was at the prime rate option.
 The margins on the Eurodollar rate and on the prime rate, which are initially 1.75 and 0.75, respectively, may fluctuate dependent upon an increase or decrease in our consolidated leverage ratio as defined by a pricing grid included in the credit agreement.
 We have not entered into any interest rate protection agreements with respect to term loans under the senior credit facilities.
-A commitment fee equal to 0.15% to 0.50% of the unused portion of the revolving facility, and fluctuates dependent upon an increase or decrease in our consolidated leverage ratio.
-The initial commitment fee is equal to 0.50% of the unused portion of the revolving facility.
+A commitment fee equal to 0.15% to 0.50% of the unused portion of the revolving facility is payable quarterly, and fluctuates dependent upon an increase or decrease in our consolidated leverage ratio on an increase or decrease in our consolidated leverage for 0.50% of the unused portion of the revolving facility.
 At February 23, 2007, the total amount outstanding on our revolving facility was \$36.0 million, of which \$8.0 million was at the prime rate option, and \$28.0 million was at the Eurodollar rate.
 The weighted average Eurodollar rate on our outstanding debt was 7.11% at February 23, 2007.